ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 );
 ```

-## Responsive sizing

-Unfortunately I couldn't find a way to make the console message span 100% of the width of the console because the `display` can't be changed and things like `width: 100%` don't work here.
-The element (and therefore the SVG) has an explicit width and height.

-I did notice that `console.table(['foo'])` spans the whole width, but we're unable to use CSS styling on console tables as far as I know.

-I hope that browser change this behavior in the future so that we can have a responsive width element in the console.

 ## Example effects to inspire you

 So what are some things that we can make given these capabilities and limitations?
-Here are some ideas to inspire you!
+Here are some additional ideas to inspire you!

 Here's my first attempt at adding animation to the console that I created for [my personal blog](/blog/):